Vietnam.vn - Nền tảng quảng bá Việt Nam

 Blood shortage, more burden

-Blood shortages at medical facilities often occur during summer or before Tet.
+Blood shortages in medical facilities often occur during the summer or before Tet.
 However, this year, the situation has become more complicated and prolonged, greatly affecting treatment and causing patients and their families to face many difficulties and expenses.
 In this context, the early establishment of blood donation mobilization committees in communes and wards has become urgent.

 Báo Thái NguyênBáo Thái Nguyên14/07/2025